D3Ext/Hooka/README.md

 Do you wanna improve the code with any idea or code optimization?
 You're in the right place

 See [CONTRIBUTING.md](https://github.com/D3Ext/Hooka/blob/main/CONTRIBUTING.md)

+# Known issues

+The UAC bypass is not used in the main Hooka loader but you can call the functions using the `pkg/hooka` package.
+To avoid being detected by AVs, the `ExecUac` function receives a path to execute as administrator (i.e. C:\Windows\System32\cmd.exe) and then it copies the binary to the TEMP folder with a random name.
+So keep in mind that if you abuse this feature you may notice that you have some .exe files in that dir because the file can't be removed while it is running.
+However I've created another function called `RemoveUacFiles()` which removes all these files, just ensure that you use it when UAC bypass isn't executing that binary.

 # References